Skip to content

 Visitor and Location Information

-- Another gem of a location owned by the National Trust, there is plenty of parking, although this can soon change in peak times, meaning you may have to park in the next car park along, which is roughly a 40-minute walk.
+• Another gem of a location owned by the National Trust, there is plenty of parking, although this can soon change in peak times.
+Meaning you may have to park in the next car park along, which is roughly a 40-minute walk.
+Our advice is to arrive early!
+For free parking bring your card if you a National Trust member and if not parking charges are £2 for an hour and £5 for four hours up to a max cost of £10.

-- There is a café which serves cakes, snacks, and hot drinks if you don’t fancy taking your picnic.
+• There is a café, Kynance Cove Cafe that serves cakes, snacks, and hot drinks if you don’t fancy taking your picnic.

 📸Photography Tip: You can find exciting rocks all around Kynance Cove.
 Be sure to explore other parts instead of focusing on the main attraction.